BOOK NOW

 In addition to his academic work, William brings diverse experiences to his practice.
 He served as a reservist in the Canadian Armed Forces, gaining valuable insights into resilience, discipline, and the psychological impact of high-stress environments.
 He has also volunteered as a crisis line responder, offering emotional support, de-escalation, and practical resources to individuals in moments of acute distress.

-William draws from Attachment Theory, Acceptance and Commitment Therapy (ACT), and Internal Family Systems (IFS) to provide an integrative approach to therapy, supporting individuals with anxiety, depression, trauma, grief, relationship challenges, and life transitions.
-He is also passionate about working with couples to strengthen communication and build healthier, more fulfilling relationships.
+William draws from Acceptance and Commitment Therapy (ACT) and Self-in-Relationship Psychotherapy (SIRP) to provide an integrative approach to therapy, supporting individuals with anxiety, depression, trauma, grief, relationship challenges, and life transitions.
+He is also passionate about working with couples to strengthen communication and build healthier, more fulfilling relationships through his application of the Psychological Approach to Couples Therapy (PACT)..